frame-lang/frame-docs/intermediate_frame/transitions.rst

              |>| [msg] print(msg) ^
     ##

-Above we see that the transition passes a message to the **$End** state which is recieved as a parameter to the event handler which is then printed.
+Above we see that the transition passes a message to the **$End** state which is received as a parameter to the event handler which is then printed.

 Run the `program <https://onlinegdb.com/EbQkoWXmq>`_.